Cookie Consent

 In 2018, a missing comma in the state's overtime laws once cost a Portland dairy company a staggering $5 million!

 As an in-house legal counsel, you know that overlooking such details can have disastrous consequences for your business.
-But staying on top contract risk is not easy either - and we understand that all too well.
+But staying on top of contract risk is not easy either - and we understand that all too well.

 In this post, we'll share proven tips and strategies for mastering contract risk management, saving your business' reputation, and keeping the commas (and cash) where they belong.